Pressbrake tools for thicker parts UNDERSTANDING SHEET METALWORK TECHNICAL INFORMATION

 Sheet metal bending is the manufacturing process by which most enclosures, electrical boxes, brackets and components are formed through the use of a machine known as a CNC pressbrake (or sometimes known as a brake press).

-This technical article explains how fabrication companies bend sheet metal using these types of machines.
-We hope that after reading this technical article that you will have a better understanding of how sheet metal bending works.
+After reading this technical article that you will have a better understanding of how sheet metal folding works.

 Step by step air bending